Many people struggle with their marketing, and often don't know where to start, or how to write compelling ads, emails or website landing pages.

-You don't have to be thinking about what to say procrastinating about what to say.
-It's not only like this for copywriting, writing a video script, it's everything we do in our organisation.
+You don't have to be thinking about what to say or procrastinating about what to say.
+It's not only like this for copywriting, writing a video script, but it's also for everything we do in our organisation.

 How to take a testimonial?
-SYSTEMISE.
+SYSTEMIZE.
 How to run a Facebook ad?
-SYSTEMISE.
+SYSTEMIZE.
 What to charge, what not to charge, all those other things.